 Procedures to ensure confidentiality

-1. The Secretary-General shall be responsible for maintaining the confidentiality of all Confidential Information held by the Authority and shall not, except where legally obliged to do so or with the prior written consent of a Contractor concerned), release such information to any person external to the Authority.
-To ensure the confidentiality of such information, the Council shall establish procedures, consistent with the provisions of the Convention, governing the handling of Confidential Information [by organs of the Authority], and any other person participating in any activity or programme of the Authority.
+1. The Secretary-General shall be responsible for maintaining the confidentiality of all Confidential Information held by the Authority and shall not, except where legally obliged to do so or with the prior written consent of a Contractor concerned), release such information to any person [who is not an official of the Authority, a Member of its constituent organs or is otherwise authorised under these Regulations].
+To ensure the confidentiality of such information, the Council shall establish procedures, consistent with the provisions of the Convention, governing the handling of Confidential Information by organs of the Authority, and any other person participating in any activity or programme of the Authority.
 Such procedures shall include:

 (a) the maintenance of Confidential Information in secure facilities and the development of security procedures to prevent unauthorized access to or removal of such information; and